Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/RequestContext.md

 ## Customize Error Handling

-You can suppress exception when error is returned.
+You can suppress the exception a service method throws when an error response is returned.

 ```C# Snippet:ErrorOptionsNoThrow
 RequestContext context = new RequestContext { ErrorOptions = ErrorOptions.NoThrow };